matte21/kube-examples/staging/kos/README.md

 With `kos` as your current working directory and with `kubectl` configured to manipulate your target Kubernetes cluster as a privileged user (that is, set the KUBECONFIG environment variable or your `~/.kube/config` file), `make deploy`.
-This will `kubectl apply` the various files needed to deploy KOS.
-Some of those files were produced in the `make publish` step.
+This will instantiate some template macros if necessary and then `kubectl apply` the various files needed to deploy KOS.
+If any macro-expanded files are missing then this step references the `DOCKER_PREFIX` variable with the usual default, so set it on your `make` command line if you are using a different value.

 ### Un-Deploy

 With `kos` as your current working directory and with `kubectl` configured to manipulate your target Kubernetes cluster as a privileged user, `make undeploy`.
-This will `kubectl delete` everything that was created in the `make deploy` step, reading the same files as that step.
+This will instantiate some template macros if necessary and then `kubectl delete` everything that was created in the `make deploy` step.
+You need the `DOCKER_PREFIX` variable set correctly as for `make deploy` and `make publish`, unless the needed files already exist.